Its-Just-Nans/bluehats.global/content/about.md

 ### Free Software in/by/for the public sector

-BlueHats is a community of worldwide civil servants who promote Free Libre and Open Source software in, by and for the public sector.
-They believe taxes should go to Free Software, endorsing the "public money, public code" principle.
+BlueHats is a worldwide community of public servants promoting Free Libre and Open Source software in, by and for the public sector.
+Free Software gives everybody the right to use, study, share and improve software.
+BlueHats believe taxes should go to Free Software, endorsing the "public money, public code" principle.

 If you agree with our [manifesto](https://bluehats.global/manifesto/), feel free to [connect](https://bluehats.global/connect) with other